basho/basho_docs/source/references/appendices/comparisons/Riak-Compared-to-HBase.md

 This is intended to be a brief, objective and technical comparison of Riak and HBase.
 The HBase version described is 0.94.x.
 The Riak version described is Riak 1.1.x.
-If you feel this comparison is unfaithful at all for whatever reason, please "fix it":https://github.com/basho/riak_wiki/issues/new or send an email to **docs@basho.com**.
+If you feel this comparison is unfaithful at all for whatever reason, please [fix it](https://github.com/basho/riak_wiki/issues/new) or send an email to **docs@basho.com**.

 ## At A Very High Level